 Natural stones has a long history of being used a prominent construction material.
-Even today, they are generously used in numerous interior/exterior decoration and landscape designing projects across the globe.
+Even today, they are generously used in numerous interior/exterior decoration and landscape designing projects, such as natural stone floor tiles, across the globe.

 Though they could be broadly considered as a once-for-a-life time investment, they still require regular care and maintenance.
 Natural stones preserve their spot-less looks as well as shine when properly maintained.
 This in turn ensures that they will last for a lifetime.